-I am consistently asked, “What are your top Twitter tips for food truck owners?” by readers of Mobile Cuisine Magazine.
-Often, I reply: “be regular, engaging, don’t push for sales, and become a resource of knowledge for your followers.”
+I am consistently asked, “What are your top Twitter tips for food truck owners?” by readers of Mobile Cuisine.
+Often, I reply: “Learn the Twitter basics, be regular, engaging, don’t push for sales, and become a resource of knowledge for your followers.”

-Recently, I have been thinking more about this topic and realized that although it is good advice that I should follow through, expand, and come up with a series on the subject of Twitter.
-This series of articles is intended to be a simple list of Twitter essentials every food truck or cart owner should read, and use to modify their business social media marketing strategy if you feel, your current plan isn’t working as intended.
+Recently, I have been thinking more about this topic.
+I realized that although it is good advice that I should follow through on and expand.
+This article is intended to be a simple list of Twitter basics every food truck or cart owner should read, and use to modify their business social media marketing strategy if you feel, your current plan isn’t working as intended.

+Step one is simple.
+You’ve got to be in it to win it.
 On Twitter, you need to get there and start tweeting.
 Like all Social Media, you’re only going to get good at using it, get what you hoped from it and learn it’s quirks by using it and exploring what it can do.
 That’s the first really important tip.
 Don’t expect to start and on day one and know all there is to know.
 This process takes time.

 Brand your Profile

 In order to tie your Twitter profile to your other online profiles, match up the background and profile picture to the design and imagery that you’re using elsewhere.
-Twitter backgrounds are notoriously dificult since there are differences depending on viewer’s monitor size.
+Twitter backgrounds are notoriously difficult since there are differences depending on viewer’s monitor size.